-- (a) Sections four hundred and forty-eight, four hundred and forty-nine, four hundred and fifty, four hundred and fifty-one, four hundred and fifty-two, four hundred and fifty-three, and four hundred and fifty-four are repealed. - (b) Section four hundred and fifty-seven : After the words "four hundred and thirty-seven" insert the words "or under section four hundred and thirty-seven A".
+(a) Sections four hundred and fifty-three, and four hundred and fifty-four are repealed.

-- (c) Sections four hundred and fifty-nine and four hundred and sixty are repealed. - (d) Sections four hundred and sixty-one and four hundred and sixty-four: Omit the words "penal servitude, or". - (e) Section four hundred and sixty-three, subsection two, is repealed, and the following substituted therefor :---
+(b) Sections four hundred and fifty-nine and four

+hundred and sixty are repealed.

+(c) Sections four hundred and sixty-one and four hundred and sixty-four: Omit the words "penal servitude, or" and the words "whether under the sentence of a court, or under any order made as last aforesaid".

+(d) Section four hundred and sixty-three, subsection two, is repealed, and the following substituted therefor:-